 I think we can all hold our hands up to using ‘hell’ as an adjective to team with soft play.
 They’re often hot, sticky, oppressive and full out shouty shouty children whose parents have simply run out of other ideas of how to let off some energy.

 BUT, and this is a big but, they’re also a total and utter godsend during these long winter months and I’m one mum glad to have them in my life.
+When maintained right, soft play centres are also great for autism-friendly days out.

 Sure, I love an outdoor pursuit and I can’t get enough fresh air in my lungs, but somedays it’s just. not. possible. if the weather’s particularly gnarly and in our case, wielding a teeny tiny baby.
 And this is the thing; of course, toddlers/children/teens can be shoved in something warm and handed a pair of wellies to make the most of the shoddy climate but babies need to be warm.
 All they need is some body heat, a pair of arms and an environment in which they’re not going to catch hypothermia and they’re as happy as jelly.
 So since the weather’s taken a turn for The Arctic, we’ve been frequenting a few soft play centres in the area and I’m happy to say we survived with sanity relatively intact.